 While Djokovic's departure could be classed as explosive, Sharapova's went out with a whimper.
 Although the victory was celebrated jubilantly by Kudryavtseva, it was her higher ranked compatriot who engineered her own downfall.

 Sharapova committed eight double faults, three of them in one game in the first set, served poorly throughout and never managed to get her forehand working effectively.
-Meanwhile, all Kudryavtseva had to do was play steadily, throw in the occasional inspired shot, and she was home and dry for the biggest win of her career.
+Meanwhile, a

 The tougher things got for Sharapova, the louder the notorious shriek accompanying her shots grew.
 But tennis matches are not won by shrieks, rather by solid play and in this respect Sharapova came up short.